Maybeenaught/YamCheck/README.md

 # YamCheck
-YamCheck is a PowerShell module used to validate YAML files using custom properties.
+YamCheck is a PowerShell module used to validate YAML files using custom policies.